 - No x-rays, please.
 While x-rays have become significantly safer in the last couple of decades, it is best to postpone them especially when pregnant.

 - Skip the surgery.
-If an intensive procedure requiring anesthesia is wanted but not necessary during you pregnancy, delay it until after giving birth.
+If an intensive procedure requiring anesthesia is wanted but not necessary during your pregnancy, delay it until after giving birth.

-Read this pdf for an in-depth look at oral health during pregnancy and early childhood.
+Read this pdf from the CDC for an in-depth look at oral health during pregnancy and early childhood.